Heart and Blood Conditions

 - Their heart beats too quickly (tachycardia, pronounced tack-ih-CARD-ee-ah).

 - Their heartbeat is irregular - the speed and pattern change.

 You and your child may or may not notice any of these problems with their heartbeat.
-Sometimes families have no idea their child has WPW syndrome until it's noticed during a routine exam or when the child has
+Sometimes, families have no idea their child has WPW syndrome until it's noticed during a regular check-up or when the child has

 (ECG) for some other reason.

-Because the heartbeat affects blood flow, some arrhythmias can cause these symptoms:
+Because the heartbeat affects blood flow, arrhythmias can sometimes cause these symptoms: